 Singapore Cyber Conquest

-The Singapore Cyber Conquest is organised in conjunction with Singapore International Cyber Week and is in its 8th run this year.
+The Singapore Cyber Conquest is a highlight of Singapore International Cyber Week, specifically for IHL students to challenge their cyber security capabilities in a near real-world cyber range.
 Participants will race against time to complete a diverse range of cybersecurity challenges that will put their cybersecurity skills and knowledge to the ultimate test.

 - A cybersecurity challenge designed to test participants’ skills and knowledge within a designated time.

 - Catering to a broad range of cybersecurity skills, the challenges are split into different levels, allowing advanced players to move quickly through to the level of their expertise.

 - This is a team competition with 2 participants per team.